gzholtkevych/Distributed-Computation-Simulator/Content/DLT.md

 ## Appendix

-### Node Behavior for Ledger based on Oriented Ring with FIFO channels
+### Node Behavior for DL based on Oriented Ring with FIFO channels

 ```python
 class Node: